Self Care Tips & Tools

 Tips to calm:

-We all know that life can get stressful; sometimes, it creeps up on you, and sometimes, it is associated with an event.
-Knowing Advocacy Day can be stressful, we wanted to provide you with five types of stress reduction tips and hope you find one or two of these methods works for you.
+We all know that life can get stressful.
+Sometimes, it creeps up on you, and sometimes, it is associated with an event.
+Below, please find five types of stress reduction tips.
+I hope you find one or two methods that work for you.

 Mindfulness